jxmot/ESP8266-RCWL0516/README.md

 # ESP8266-RCWL0516

-This is an ESP8266 project that uses a RCWL0516 microwave presence sensor.
+This is an ESP8266 project that uses a RCWL-0516 microwave presence sensor.
 The code is capable of detecting the state of the sensor by utilizing either polling or interrupts.
 The circuit also utilizes *opto-coupling* to isolate the sensor from the ESP8266.

+If you need to know more about the RCWL-0516 before proceeding there are some helpful links at the end of this file.

 # History